 How to Create Safety Reports for SMS Programs

 The steps to create safety reports are fairly straightforward.
-Many of these points may be obvious, but hopefully there should be
+Many of these points may be obvious but hopefully, there should be

-- Establish goals of safety report:
+- Establish the goals of the safety report:

 - Who’s going to see it?